-Foreword

-Hot Tips HISTORY
+HISTORY

-Glossary

-Search the Graduate Calendar THE MASTER OF ARTS DEGREE Admission Requirements

-Programs Admission Requirements

-Programs (Listed Alphabetically) The normal requirement for admission to the M.A. program is an honours degree in History, with at least a 75% average undergraduate History courses.
-Students with an honours degree in fields other than History will be considered on the base of their academic background and standing, and may be required to complete extra undergraduate courses as part of the program.
-Students with a three-year degree will be required to complete a full year (ten courses) of undergraduate course (I Masters Qualifying see section titled Application Procedures - Admission Levels).
+The normal requirement for admission to the M.A. program is an honours degree in History, with at least a 75% average in undergraduate History courses.
+Students with an honours degree in fields other than History will be considered on the basis of their academic background and standing, and may be required to complete extra undergraduate courses as part of their program.
+Students with a three-year degree will be required to complete a full year (ten courses) of undergraduate courses (I Masters Qualifying -- see section titled Application Procedures - Admission Levels).

-Programs (Listed by Department)

-Programs (Listed by Faculty) Program Requirements

-Certificate Programs

-Courses Students must successfully complete five courses and a Major Paper.
+Students must successfully complete five courses and a Major Paper.
 Students must take two required courses: 43-503 and 43-504 as well as three more History graduate courses.
-A student may, with the consent of the Graduate Advisor or AAU

-Alphabetical by Department Head, take one course in another University of Windsor graduate program or in History at Wayne State University.
+A student may, with the consent of the Graduate Advisor or AAU Head, take one course in another University of Windsor graduate program or in History at Wayne State University.
 Students usually complete the coursework in their first two semesters.
-The Major Paper will normally be written under the supervision

-Instructors of two History faculty members.
+The Major Paper will normally be written under the supervision of two History faculty members.

-Alphabetical by Department Although it is possible for students to complete the master's program in one calendar year (three terms in residence), many students complete in 4-5 semesters.
+Although it is possible for students to complete the master's program in one calendar year (three terms in residence), many students complete in 4-5 semesters.

-Admission Information

-Application Information HISTORY: COURSES
+HISTORY: COURSES

-Awards and Financial Aid HISTORY: PROGRAM
+HISTORY: PROGRAM

-Registration HISTORY: INSTRUCTORS
+HISTORY: INSTRUCTORS

-Academic Regulations CRADUATE STUDIES FACULTY DECULATIONS

-Faculty Regulations GRADUATE STUDIES FACULTY REGULATIONS

-Exam and Grading Procedures

-Authorship and Plagiarism

-Graduation

-Faculty of Graduate Studies

-Calendars

-Undergraduate Calendar

-Previous Calendars

-Course Numbering System

-Organizational Charts

-Faculty and Departments

-Research Institutes

-Statement of Responsibility

-Statistics Canada Disclaimer

-Notice of Disclosure, Confidentiality and Use of Personal Data

-Main University Secretariat
+HUMAN KINETICS

+THE MASTER OF HUMAN KINETICS DEGREE

+General Nature of the Program